 The Power of the Call

 Have you ever been puzzled by what a call on someone’s life is?
 If you’ve been a church goer for any amount of time, you may have heard someone say that God called them to do this or that work.
-I had heard this all my life in church, but had little understanding of the meaning.
+I had heard the phrase all my life in church, but had little understanding of the meaning.

-When I was in a Christian setting years ago, I asked others one day, “ What does it mean when someone has a call on their life?”
+When I was in a Christian setting years ago, I asked others, “ What does it mean when someone has a call on their life?”
 That was met with silence and I knew then that I wasn’t the only one that didn’t know.
 However, I may have been the only one in the room at that time that wanted to know.
 It wasn’t long after that I received my call to missions.

-It was at a marriage retreat that Henry Blackaby challenged 500 couples with this question…”Is God calling you to more than just serving in your local church as a lay person?
+At the marriage retreat, Henry Blackaby challenged 500 couples with this question…”Is God calling you to more than just serving in your local church as a lay person?
 If He is, stand up.”
-We’d already been having some interesting thoughts about our lives and when that question came, we could have been the only ones in the room.
-We both stood up and that began what we would understand to be a call to full-time Christian service.
-We didn’t know what we were doing.
-We didn’t understand it all at the time.
+We’d already been having some interesting thoughts about our lives and when that question came, it brought definition to our recent thoughts.

 We were compelled.